 When the letter is received by the addressee and acknowledged, a green tick will show on the letter in the list pane.

 If the letter does not receive an automatic acknowledgement, you can open the letter and tick the "Ack" checkbox to manually acknowledge the letter.
 You should only do this once you have confirmed that the recipient did in fact receive the letter.
 If you hover over the recipient, Gentu will advise when the letter was marked as being acknowledged.

 If the letter later receives an electronic acknowledgement, this will overwrite the manual acknowledgement.

-On the other hand, if the letter is not sent, it will return to the Ready to Send tray, and will display an 'Error' notification.
+If the letter is unable to be sent, or is unable to be imported to the recipient's PMS, it will return to the Ready to Send tray, and will display an Error notification.

 If this happens you can click on the letter to view further details of the error.
 This will help you identify the issue, which can then be rectified.
 After fixing these issues, you can select the PRINT & SEND button again to attempt to re-send it.

 The Incoming Correspondence area can be used to view and manage letters all letters that have been received from another healthcare professional.
 Letters are divided into three statuses: Unlinked, Pending, and Linked.